-Technology drives exploration.
-On Earth and in space, NASA is developing, testing and flying transformative capabilities and cutting-edge technologies for a new future of human and robotic exploration.
-We take emerging technologies and mature them, delivering innovative solutions that can improve our capabilities to explore, save lives and create economic growth.
+On Earth and in space, NASA is developing, testing and flying cutting-edge technologies for a new future of human and robotic exploration.
+NASA’s current and future Earth missions use the vantage point of space to understand and explore our home planet, improve lives and safeguard our future.

 - Presentations by NASA scientists and engineers

 - Tours of NASA and Space Center Houston

 - Hands-on, inquiry based classroom activities aligned to educational standards

 - Teacher Feature (sharing of classroom lessons and activities)